IRA Charitable Rollover

 - Donors can transfer up to $100,000/year directly from a Traditional or Roth IRA to a qualified charity, including Viterbo, without paying income taxes on the funds transferred.

 - For donors who do not itemize deductions, a gift from an IRA is excluded from reportable income, thus simplifying tax returns.
-Donors must be 70½ years old or older when making the qualified charitable distribution.
+Donors must be 70½ years old or older when making a qualified charitable distribution.

 - Direct transfers from an IRA can satisfy the IRS Required Minimum Distribution (RMD).